 Natural light is the perfect way to light any landscape scene.
 Different light comes at different times of the day.
 Seasons and weathers bring their own touches.

-If you’re looking for ways on how to boost your landscape photography, utilize the light.
+If you’re looking for ways on how to boost your landscape photography, utilize the natural light.
 It can make all the difference.

 The weather can change at the drop of a hat.
 One of the areas that are affected by this is street photography.